Far-right protesters clash with UK police at anti-migrant march | DW | 05.09.2020

 "Police officers made 10 arrests as they worked to minimize the disruption caused by protests in #Dover," Kent police reported on Twitter.

-Footage posted on social media showed officers scuffling with several anti-migrant activists as they made arrests near Dover's busy harbor.
+Footage posted on social media showed officers scuffling with several anti-migrant activists near Dover's busy harbor.

 Those detained were held on suspicion of violent disorder, assaulting an emergency worker and a racially aggravated public order offense, a police statement said.

-'We stated that it was unacceptable for anyone to use the event as an excuse for criminal behavior and we were robust in taking action against those who did," Chief Superintendent Nigel Brookes said.
+'We stated that it was unacceptable for anyone to use the event as an excuse for criminal behavior and we were robust in taking action against those who did," said Chief Superintendent Nigel Brookes.

 Read more: Sudanese teenager found dead on French beach after trying to reach UK